bmavity/wagner/README.md

-# papageno
+# wagner
-## An asyn context observation framework for JavaScript
+## A convention based composer for JavaScript